Filing an Automotive Breach of Warranty Lawsuit

 What Are the Risks?

-There is almost no risk for vehicle owners to pursue these claims.
+Vehicle owners face almost no risk in pursuing these claims.
 Many consumer law attorneys take on these claims free of charge.
 If the case is successful, the law allows the attorneys to recoup their fees from the manufacturer.
-That fee shift makes it possible for the vehicle owner to keep 100 percent of any damage award from the court, hopefully making them whole again.
-For more information on this area of law, see our overview of consumer law.
+That fee shift allows the vehicle owner to keep 100 percent of any damage award from the court, hopefully making them whole again.

 What do I do next?